+Class 501

 Cookery Championship

+STAR BAKER

-MASTER BAKER ENTRY FEE: £2
+ENTRY FEE: £2

-Do you have the skills to be "Master Baker"?
-Show a display of five items of cookery to show the breadth of your skills.
+Do you have the inspiration and skill to be a "Star Baker"?
+Show a display of five items of baking to 'tempt' the judges!
 The items to be displayed within a space 60cm x 65cm with no height restriction.
 Please note the space available and cook appropriately.
 Each item to be judged must be labelled.
 Accessories and display materials may be used to enhance the display.
 Each item will be marked separately out of ten points and up to ten points will be awarded for presentation and interpretation of the wording of the class.